-The Future Park Policy Areas conceptually identified on Schedules B and C are significantly-sized lands that the City intends to bring into the public park system during the life of the Downtown Secondary Plan while allowing legally existing uses to continue in the interim.
+The Future Park Policy Areas conceptually identified on Schedules B and C are significantly-sized lands that the City intends to bring into the public park system during the planning horizon of the Downtown Secondary Plan while allowing legally existing uses to continue in the interim.

-The Parks and Open Space Policies of Section 11.1.7.9.1 of the Downtown Secondary Plan shall apply to the Future Park Policy Area.
+The Open Space and Parks Policies of Section 11.1.7.9 of the Downtown Secondary Plan shall apply to the Future Park Policy Area.